sition/sition_installer/README.md

 what is installed?
 - Dutch language
 - Dutch tax/vat settings for europe
-- config importer
+- Donfig importer, better default settings for use in the netherlands
-- 2nd store: English
+- 2nd store view: English
-- default content pages for NL
+- Default content pages for NL
+- Default cron jobs